-8.1.4.5 Fuses, including expulsion fuses
+8.1.4.5 Fuses, Including Expulsion Fuses (Tracking ID: GD 15)

-As of December 31, 2021, BVES had replaced all of its conventional fuses, installing ELF Type (Tripsaver) electronic programmable fuses (vacuum style) system-wide such as the S&C TripSaver II.
-BVES also installed current limiting fuses and electronic fuses that expel no materials, limit the available fault current, and may even reduce the duration of faults.
-BVES will maintain these fuses as described and has established a separate initiative for maintenance activities.
+As of December 31, 2021, BVES replaced all of its conventional fuses by installing current limiting fuses (ELF) and electronic programmable fuses (S&C TripSavers) system-wide.
+The current limiting fuses and electronic fuses expel no materials, limit the available fault current, and may even reduce the duration of faults.
+Beginning in 2022, BVES shifted its fuse replacement program from a system hardening type initiative to a normal operations and maintenance initiative, with the focus of maintaining the updated fuses in the system.
+BVES will continue to replace blown or faulty fuses with the ELF type fuses or electric fuses as applicable.
+BVES will also perform maintenance on Fuse TripSavers to manufacturer's specifications.
 Fuses are inspected as follows:

 - Detailed asset inspections

 - Patrol asset inspection

-- LiDAR asset inspection

 - UAV Thermography asset inspection

 - UAV Photography/Videography asset inspection

 - 3rd Party Ground Patrol asset inspection